 Terms and Conditions

-- Your membership provides a suitably qualified mechanic to attend your breakdown for upto 2 hours to attempt to rectify an issue should you experience problems with your engine, propulsion or engine electrical system.
-Other issues, such as domestic failures to electrics, plumbing or heating are not covered but assistance can be provided under a pay on use service though our Canal Contracting service.
+Your membership provides a suitably qualified mechanic to attend your breakdown for up to 2 hours to attempt to rectify an issue should you experience problems with your engine, propulsion or engine electrical system.
+Other issues, such as domestic failures to electrics, plumbing or heating are not covered but assistance can be provided under a pay on use service through our Canal Contracting service.

-- If the vessel cannot be repaired at the scene of the Breakdown, we will tow the vessel safely to a marina (within a maximum of 2 hours cruising), or – failing that – tow the vessel to a safe haven (advice and locations will be given).
+If the vessel cannot be repaired at the scene of the Breakdown within a reasonable time at your request, we will tow the vessel safely to a marina (within a maximum of 2 hours cruising), or – failing that – tow the vessel to a safe haven (advice and locations will be given).
 The cost of any further repairs to the vessel will be your responsibility unless covered under our Replacement Parts Cover.

-Recovery can take up to 48hrs to organise * Recovery for retainer membership is chargeable. *excludes towing on tidal estuaries and rivers.
+Recovery can take up to 48hrs to organise * Recovery for retainer membership is chargeable at £45 p/h. *excludes towing on tidal estuaries and rivers.

-- If the vessel breaks down while it is more than 10 miles from your home marina and the vessel cannot be repaired at that time, or be safely towed, we will transport you and your crew to your home marina or to a single home address at our cost.
+If the vessel breaks down while it is more than 10 miles from your home marina and the vessel cannot be repaired at that time, or be safely towed, we will transport you and your crew, at your request, to your home marina or to a single home address at our cost.
 If you prefer, we will transport you and your crew to a single hotel or accommodation of your choice.
 However, the cost of any accommodation for you and your crew is your sole responsibility.

 The following is not covered by Replacement Parts Cover: